consilience/xero-api-client/README.md

 ]);
 ```

+The application should be provided, which is used as a User Agent.
+This helps Xero when they look at their logs.

+    $partner = $partner->withApplicationName('My Ace Application');

 To support Guzzle as the underlying PSR-18 client, and the
 unserlying PSR-17 message factory through auto-discovery,
 you will need to install the adapters through composer: